ForestAdmin/forest-rails/README.md

 3. Get your app running, provide your application URL and check if you have successfully installed Forest Liana on your app.
 4. Choose your credentials, log into https://app.forestadmin.com and start customizing your admin interface! 🎉

-**NOTE: If you’re stuck, can’t get something working or need some help, feel free to contact the Forest team at support@forestadmin.com**

 ## How it works

-Installing forest_liana into your app will automatically generate an admin REST API for your app.
+Installing `forest_liana` into your app will automatically generate an admin REST API for your app.
 This API allows the Forest admin UI to communicate with your app and operate on your data.
 Note that data from your app will never reach Forest's servers.
 Only your UI configuration is saved.
 As this gem is open-source, you're free to extend the admin REST API for any operation specific to your app.

-## Integrations

-One core concept of Forest is to bring all your data back into one single admin interface.
-Forest integrates with the 3rd party services / SaaS you already use and allow you to manage all your operations from one place.

-Check out our documentation about integrations: https://doc.forestadmin.com/developer-guide/rails.html#integrations

 ## Documentation

-Complete documentation is available at https://doc.forestadmin.com/developer-guide/rails.html
+Complete documentation is available at https://docs.forestadmin.com/rails

 ## How to contribute